J&J Medical Connect

 • The most frequent AEs observed with UPTRAVI (headache, diarrhea, jaw pain, and nausea) were less frequent in the subgroups of patients receiving 1 or no PAH therapy at baseline compared with the subgroup of patients receiving 2 therapies.1,2

-• TRITON was a multicenter, double-blind, placebo-controlled, phase 3b study with newly diagnosed, treatment-naïve PAH patients randomized 1:1 to initial triple or initial double therapy.
-Both initial triple and initial double therapy improved the primary endpoint of pulmonary vascular resistance (PVR) by 54% and 52%, respectively, with no difference between the groups.4
+• TRITON was a multicenter, double-blind, placebo-controlled, phase 3b study with newly diagnosed, treatment-naïve PAH patients randomized 1:1 to initial triple or initial double combination therapy.
+Both initial triple and initial double combination therapy improved the primary endpoint of pulmonary vascular resistance (PVR) by 54% and 52%, respectively, with no difference between the groups.4

 • A post hoc pooled analysis of GRIPHON and TRITON patients was conducted to evaluate the effect of early UPTRAVI initiation (within 6 months of diagnosis) on PAH disease progression and survival.
 UPTRAVI reduced the risk of disease progression by 52% in the pooled UPTRAVI group compared to the pooled placebo control group.
 The majority of patients in the pooled analysis groups received UPTRAVI or placebo in combination with other PAH-specific medications (77% in the pooled UPTRAVI group and 74% in the pooled control group).5

-• SPHERE was a United States (US)-based, multicenter, prospective, observational, realworld registry.6
+• SPHERE was a United States (US)-based, multicenter, prospective, observational, real-world registry.6

 • Of the 759 patients with PAH, 95% of patients were already receiving treatment with other PAH-specific medications before UPTRAVI initiation.
-Approximately, half of the population received dual therapy consisting of an ERA and a PDE-5i, whereas one-third of the population received monotherapy with either an ERA or a PDE-5i.6
+Approximately, half of the population received dual combination therapy consisting of an ERA and a PDE-5i, whereas one-third of the population received monotherapy with either an ERA or a PDE-5i.6

 CLINICAL DATA